 Best small iPhone: iPhone 13 mini (2021)

 The iPhone 13 mini is one of the best small iPhones and features a relatively tiny 5.4-inch Super Retina XDR display.
 That also means you get a higher PPI (pixels per inch) count.
 While most people can't tell the difference, a higher pixel density means colors will look brighter and stronger overall.

 Beyond the screen size and some minimal differences in weight, this smartphone is the same as the iPhone 13.
 Inside, you'll find an A15 Bionic chip, and the handset includes support for MagSafe accessories and wireless chargers.
 Again, you'll want to make sure you have a good iPhone 13 mini case with MagSafe for best results with all of the MagSafe accessories out there.
-It is also available in the new pink color, just like its bigger sibling.
+It is available in the same colors as its bigger sibling.

-- Same at iPhone 12, except for the display size
+- Same as iPhone 13, except for the display size

 - Display size means higher PPI